dbzl-project11/dbzl-project11.github.io/teams/kaiju.md

 - King Vegeta
 - Scouter Vegeta
-  - Banned from Master Blast and Rush Blast (2)
+  - Banned from Master Blast and Rush Blast (2) if he has Att+ blue potara
 - Nappa
 - Raditz
 - Bardock